Kronark/Node-Compiler-Prototype/docs/LEXICON.md

 # Lexicon

-## Node Compiler (also: "Compiler")
+## Node Compiler (also: "the Compiler")

-The tool developed in this repository.
-It is a *compiler* due to the fact that it gathers a high level abstraction in its entirety (the node graphs) and transforms it into a lower level abstraction (any target format of a byte sequence).
-It is ***not*** an *interpreter* because it does *not necessarily* process one node at a time.
-Further, it does *not* transform nodes into an intermediate representation from the perspective of the program.
-Furthermore, nodes do *not* output the result of their operation, they output instructions to achieve such a result.
-Node compiler projects are *not* runnable executables, they are a source format that requires transformation to become an instance of the desired target - transformation that is considered *compilation*.
+The Node Compiler is developed here, in this repository.
+It is called a *compiler* because it takes the **node graphs**, a high level abstraction, and transforms it into a target format of a byte sequence, a lower level abstraction.
+It is not considered an *interpreter* because it does not restricted to processing one **node** at a time, nor does it need to transform nodes into an *intermediary state* from the perspective of the program.
+Furthermore, **nodes** output instructions for a program, rather than processing that program themselves.

+Note that Node Compiler projects are not runnable executables, they are a source format that requires transformation, *compilation*, to become an instance of the desired target.

 ## Node

-A draggable collection of sockets which is expected to perform a specific operation on provided input values.
-Contains at least one pin for connection establishment to other nodes.
-In context of the compiler, a node is an abstract concept living in memory only.
+A node is draggable collection of **sockets** which is expected to perform a specific operation on provided input values.
+A node contains at least one **pin** in order to connect to other nodes.
+In the context of **the Compiler**, a node is an abstract concept living in memory only.

-## Node Instance (also: "Node", "Instance")
+## Node Instance (also: "node", "instance")

-An instance is an individual of a group, each member of which shares the same underlying definition or purpose.
-A *node* instance is an instance of a definition describing a node.
-In context of the compiler, a node instance is the actual visualisation of a node, visible to the user within a node space.
-Each node instance is associated with a (possibly, but not necessarily) unique title.
-Note that the appreviated referral to node instances as "node" should only happen in a context where it is clear that "node instances" are meant.
+A node instance is a single realisation of a node.
+In the context of the Compiler, a node instance is the visual representation of a **node**, which allows it to be used within a **node space**.
+Each node instance can be associated with a unique title.
+Note that the abbreviated reference to node instances as "node" should only happen in a context where it is clear that "node instances" are meant.

+## Node Graph

+A node graph is the full chain of connected **node instances** that represents what **the Compiler** will generate if it is ran.

 ## Socket

-An individual input of a node instance.
-Associated with a label and / or an input field of a specific type.
-Depending on this type, a pin is associated with the given socket for connection establishment.
-Sockets are associated with a direction.
-In context of the compiler, a socket can only be associated with an input field if it is of incoming / input direction.
-If the socket is of outgoing / output direction, it can merely be labeled.
+A socket is an individual input of a **node instance**.
+Associated with a label and/or an **input field** of a specific **type**.
+Depending on this type, a **pin** is created for the given socket to allow for other sockets of the same type to connect.
+In the context of the Compiler, sockets are associated with a direction: a socket can only be associated with an **input field** if it is in the incoming / input direction.
+Otherwise, the socket is in the outgoing / output direction, it can only be labeled.

 ## Pin

-A connection point of a socket within a node instance.
-In context of the compiler, the creation of a new connection is initialised by clicking a given pin.
-Further, the completion of a connection procedure is accomplished by clicking another pin.
-Additionally note that a pin of an output socket can initialise *many* connections and one of an input socket can only ever hold *one* connection.
+A pin is the connection point of a **socket** within a **node instance**.
+In the context of the Compiler, a new **connection** is created by selecting a pin on one **node**, then selecting a different pin on another.
+Additionally, note that while a pin of an output socket can initialise *multiple* connections, a pin of an input socket can only ever hold *one* connection.

 ## Connection

-A line of communication between two node instances.
-Can only be created between an output socket of one node and an input socket of another node.
-Transfers data from the origin to the target.
+A line of communication between two **node instances**.
+Can only be created between an output **socket** of one **node** and an input socket of another node.
+Transfers data from the origin / output to the target / input.

+## Socket Type (also: "type")

+A socket type determines what data is allowed to be input / connected to a specific **socket**.
+In the context of the Compiler, these types can be string, number, boolean, or user-specific.

+## Input Field

+In the context of the Compiler, an input field is where the user can input information into a **node**.
+An input field is ignored if a **connection** is already established with the associated **pin**.
+The type of data that can be put into an input field are determined by the associated **socket's** **type**.

-## Node Appearance (also: "Appearance")
+## Node Appearance (also: "appearance")

-The visual manifestation of a node.
-It encompasses not only the array of sockets possibly contained within a given node's instances, but also its colour.
-Note that in context of the compiler, the title of a node *instance* is not considered part of the underlying node's appearance, as it is unique to each instantiation.
+A node's appearance is how a **node** looks.
+It encompasses not only the list of **sockets** possibly contained within a given node's **instances**, but also its colour.
+In the context of the Compiler, the title of a node *instance* is not considered part of the underlying node's appearance, as it is unique to each instantiation.
 Similarly, specific values of a node instance's sockets are also not considered part of a node's appearance - merely their (possible) existence and associated ordering.

 ## Built-in Node

-A node that represents embedded functionality of the compiler.
-It is not defined via internal node network and thus can not be opened up.
-Their purpose is to give users node representations for compiler specific operations associated with the appearance of a node.
+A built-in node is a **node** that represents embedded functionality of the Compiler.
+It is not defined via a **node graph** and thus it is not possible to view its components.
+Their purpose is to give users representations of nodes for compiler specific operations associated with the appearance of a node.

 ## Custom Node

-A node that has been constructed by a user of the compiler, representing functionality that is not defined by the compiler's underlying programming, but by the node graph within it.
-It can therefore be opened up, read and modified at all times.
+A custom node is a **node** that has been constructed by a user of the Compiler, representing functionality that is not defined by the Compiler's underlying programming, but by the **node graph** within it.
+Because of this, it can be opened up, read and modified at all times.

-## Node Definition (also: "Definition)
+## Node Definition (also: "definition")

-A graph of nodes that defines the behaviour and appearance of a custom node.
+A node definition is a graph of nodes that defines the behaviour and **appearance** of a custom node.
 It lives within the node space associated with a specific custom node.
-Note that *not all* node graphs are node definitions, since a node graph in a projects *main space* does not define a custom node.
+Note that not *all* node graphs are node definitions, since a node graph in a projects *main space* does not define a custom node.

-## Node Space (also: "Space")
+## Node Space (also: "space")

-A virtual area in which a node graph lives.
-Note that all node definitions live in a node space, but not all node spaces contain a node definition.
+A node space is a virtual area in which a **node graph** lives.
+Note that all **node definitions** live in a node space, but not all node spaces contain a node definition.

-## Main Space (also.
-"Main")
+## Main Space (also. "main")

-A node space representing the *entry point* of a given project.
+Main space is the **node space** representing the *entry point* of a given project.
 It does not define a custom node and thus can not be instantiated.
 Formerly considered the "root space".